 Machu Picchu is located just 70 kilometers northwest of the city of Cusco, and there are several options for traveling to the site.
-The most common method of travel is via train from Cusco, which takes around three and a half hours.
+The most common travel method is via train from Cusco, which takes around three and a half hours.
 From the train station, the city of Machu Picchu is an eight-kilometer bus ride away.
 Alternatively, visitors can walk the Incan Trail, which involves a two-to-four day hike through the Andes from the Urubamba Valley to the gates of Machu Picchu, and requires a reasonable standard of physical fitness.
 The trail itself is of original Incan construction and passes by several Incan ruins.
-Due to concerns over the effects of overuse on the condition of the trails, the Peruvian government has limited the number of people who can use this trail per season – advance booking is a must if you want to walk the Incan Trail.
+Due to concerns over the effects of overuse on the trails' condition, the Peruvian government has limited the number of people who can use this trail per season – booking is a must if you want to walk the Incan Trail.
 Once in the area, hotel accommodation is available for visitors who wish to spend a day or two exploring the site.
 If you want to really enjoy your time visiting the city, it's best to spend at least one night close by, so that you have more than a few hours to spend in Machu Picchu itself.

 The best times to visit the city are early in the morning or late in the afternoon because the site becomes very crowded between 11 am and around 3 pm.
 The first buses to Machu Picchu leave the valley at 6.30 am, and it is worth getting up early to get to the city in time to see the sunrise.
 Machu Picchu in the early morning has a certain feeling about it, of harmony and calm, which can make it a truly spiritual experience.
 This enigmatic city is well worth a visit – the quiet splendor of Machu Picchu is unforgettable.